SomKen/flight-track/README.md

 You must have set up your own [ADS-B](https://www.faa.gov/nextgen/programs/adsb/) receiver and are receiving the signal by using [dump1090](https://github.com/antirez/dump1090).
 The installation instructions can be found [here](https://www.flightradar24.com/build-your-own).

+You must also have jq installed.  apt install jq, yum install jq, etc...

+This is required due to the hackyness of this fix.

 ### Elastic Stack

 You must install Elasticsearch and Kibana version 6.0.0 or abover properly.
 Using [Elastic Cloud](http://cloud.elastic.co) could be a good alternative choise.
 Logstash 6.0.0 or higher will be used to fetch the airplace location periodically from the dump1090-faand to ingest the data to Elasticsearch.